purishd/Entra-id-proofing/README.md

 # Build a Powerautomate flow
 Follow below steps to create Power Automate Flow.
+This is how your overall flow will look like once all the steps are added to it.

 ![image](/assets/FlowOverall.png)